Local connectedness of boundaries for relatively hyperbolic groups: Trees of compacta

 \begin{definition} A \emph{ray} in a tree is a subgraph isomorphic to $[0,\infty)$ with its natural structure as an infinite graph.
 Two rays are \emph{equivalent} if their intersection is a ray.
 An equivalence class of rays is an \emph{end} of the tree. \end{definition}

 \begin{definition} Let $K'$ be the barycentric subdivision of $K$.
-We consider $K'$ and $T_c$ as length metric spaces in which each edge has length one.
-Consider the map $f \colon K'\to T_c$ defined as follows.
-For each $v \in V_0(T_c)$ send the barycenter of each edge of $K_v$ to the vertex $v$.
-We map each vertex $y \in K$ to the unique cylinder $w \in V_1(T_c)$ fixed by $\Gamma_w$ if such a cylinder exists, and otherwise map $y$ to the unique vertex $v \in V_0(T_c)$ fixed by $\Gamma_u$.
-Whenever vertices $x,y$ of $K'$ are adjacent, their images $f(x)$ and $f(y)$ coincide or are adjacent.
+We consider $K'$ and $T$ as length metric spaces in which each edge has length one.
+Consider the map $f \colon K'\to T$ defined as follows, using the notation of Definition~\ref{defn:Compatible}.
+Recall that $K$ is formed as a quotient of the disjoint union of graphs $K_v$ for each $v \in V_0(T)$ and one-point graphs $K_w$ for each $w \in V_1(T)$.
+Each edge $e$ of $K$ lies in the image of $K_v$ for a unique vertex $v \in V_0(T)$.
+We map the barycenter $x$ of the edge $e$ to this vertex $v$.
+If $y$ is a vertex of $K$ contained in the image of a unique subgraph $K_v$, we also map the vertex $y$ to the vertex $v$.
+If $y$ is contained in the image of $K_v$ for more than one vertex $v \in V_0(T)$, then $y$ is the image of the vertex $K_w$ for a unique vertex $w \in V_1(T)$, and $w$ is adjacent in $T$ to all such vertices $v$.
+In this case, we map the vertex $y$ to the vertex $w$.
+Observe that, whenever vertices $x,y$ of the barycentric subdivision $K'$ are adjacent, their images $f(x)$ and $f(y)$ either coincide or are adjacent.
 We extend $f$ linearly to the edges of $K'$ in the natural way. \end{definition}